 Denbies Vineyard Hotel garden view

-Denbies Wine Estate in Surrey has just opened England’s first carbon neutral vineyard hotel.
+Denbies Wine Estate in Surrey will, at the end of August, open England’s first carbon neutral vineyard hotel.
 It is saying something that ten years ago I don’t think there was very much in the way of wine tourism in the UK.
 2018 has certainly given the industry in the UK a boost and, given that human-caused climate change has played a role in that success, we should all agree that we can do without the continued increase in temperatures that scientists are predicting.
 If we are to achieve any kind of warming plateau, carbon neutrality followed by negative emission strategies in all areas are going to be hot topics!

 Denbies decision to enshrine these values at the centre of the development is heartening.
 The new premises will be powered by solar panels that feed the energy into three 5KW Tesla batteries.
 Charging ports will be available for those visitors who have switched to electric vehicles, and the building itself has been designed and constructed with state of the art materials.